 Rule 4.
-Prosecution of public offenses.
+Prosecution by information.

-(d) The court may permit an information to be amended at any time before trial has commenced so long as the substantial rights of the defendant are not prejudiced.
+(d) Amending the information.
+The court may permit an information to be amended at any time before trial has commenced so long as the substantial rights of the defendant are not prejudiced.
 If an additional or different offense is charged, the defendant has the right to a preliminary hearing on that offense as provided under these rules and any continuance as necessary to meet the amendment.
-The court may permit an indictment or information to be amended after the trial has commenced but before verdict if no additional or different offense is charged and the substantial rights of the defendant are not prejudiced.
-After verdict, an indictment or information may be amended so as to state the offense with such particularity as to bar a subsequent prosecution for the same offense upon the same set of facts.
+The court may permit an information to be amended after the trial has commenced but before verdict if no additional or different offense is charged and the substantial rights of the defendant are not prejudiced.
+After verdict, an information may be amended so as to state the offense with such particularity as to bar a subsequent prosecution for the same offense upon the same set of facts.

 (e) Bill of particulars.
 When facts not set out in an information are required to inform a defendant of the nature and cause of the offense charged, so as to enable the defendant to prepare a defense, the defendant may file a written motion for a bill of particulars.
 The motion must be filed at arraignment or within 14 days thereafter, or at such later time as the court may permit.
 The court may, on its own motion, direct the filing of a bill of particulars.
 A bill of particulars may be amended or supplemented at any time subject to such conditions as justice may require.
 The request for and contents of a bill of particulars must be limited to a statement of factual information needed to set forth the essential elements of the particular offense charged.